kennethlove/gswd-transcripts/lesson-01.md

 ### PuTTY
 1. Install PuTTY
-2. Using PuTTYGen convert the %HOMEPATH%\.vagrant.d\insecure_private_key to .ppk
+2. Using PuTTYGen (installed with PuTTY) convert the %HOMEPATH%\.vagrant.d\insecure_private_key to .ppk
 3. Set host to 127.0.0.1, Port to 2222
 4. Go into connection/SSH/auth and browse to `c:/Users/<your username>/.vagrant.d/<your generated key.ppk>`
 5. Go back to main session screen, click on "Default Settings", then click "Save" so you won't have to repeat these steps